zhixin9001/2021-SAA/note/tips.md

 - by default, EBS Volumes are replicated within their Availability Zones
 - metadata
     - http://169.254.169.254/latest/meta-data/
+- CloudWatch Logs agent installer on an existing EC2 instance to install and configure the CloudWatch Logs agent.
+After installation is complete, logs automatically flow from the instance to the log stream you create while installing the agent.
 ### KMS
 - customer master key (CMK), enforces a waiting period.
 To delete a CMK in AWS KMS you schedule key deletion.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days, default 30
 - SSE-S3, server side encryption, each object is encrypted with a unique key.
 However without audit trail, self managed